 Let’s go over some questions that freelancers deal with when invoicing, and how to navigate potential solutions.

-Is one day better than another for sending an invoice?
+Is one day better than another for sending all your invoices?

-No. I remember once debating if I should send an invoice on a Friday or wait until Monday.
+No. I remember once debating if I should be invoicing customers on a Friday or wait until Monday.
 My thought process was that it might be annoying for my client to receive an invoice right before her weekend.
 But this was a classic case of overthinking.
 When sending an invoice, the day is not important.
 What’s important is having communicated with your client what works for you both.

 Should I wait for the client to bring it up?